Need help? We are available to speak to you 7 days a weekRead More

 You do not have to remain in a violent or abusive relationship

 Domestic and family violence is not acceptable in any circumstance.
-Please keep in mind that a partner (sponsor) who commits family violence cannot cancel their partner’s (applicant) visa and the Department will not cancel a temporary partner visa merely because of a relationship breakdown.
-If you are experiencing family violence, you are advised to seek professional assistance to explore the options available to you and if you are eligible for a partner visa.
-We understand that you may have been going through a difficult time as cases involving family violence are often complicated and emotional.
-Australian Migration Lawyers are able to help you to understand your rights and obligations, as well as provide advice in relation to visa pathways.
+Please keep in mind that a partner (sponsor) who commits family violence cannot cancel their partner’s (applicant) visa, and the Department will not cancel a temporary partner visa merely because of a relationship breakdown.
+If you are experiencing family violence, you are advised to seek professional assistance to explore the options available to you, and whether you are eligible for a more permanent visa or partner visa under family violence grounds.
+We understand that you may have been going through a difficult time, as cases involving family violence are often complicated and emotional.
+Australian Migration Lawyers are able to help you understand your rights and obligations when it comes to family violence, as well as provide advice in relation to visa pathways.
+Family violence provisions aim to provide visa applicants with a glimmer of hope.

 Disclaimer copy